 This page provides facts about the tests we administer, and other ways Ben Bronz Academy continually measures and evaluates the academic progress of each student.

 High Expectations The first thing parents need to know about the Academy is that expectations are high.
 Many of our students are used to sitting back in class and not participating.
 You can’t do that here.
-Every child actively participates in learning.
-They work hard for eight hours straight.”
+Every child actively participates in learning.”

 – Education Director Christina Lamphere